sungnga/react-ecommerce/react-frontend/README.md

       - This method takes productId, user._id, and token as arguments.
 The user._id comes from the isAuthenticated() user object
       - This is an async operation.
 We'll get back either an error or the data.
 Use the .then() method to handle both in a callback
       - If error, console log the data.error
       - If success, execute the loadProducts().
-This will cause the component to rerender and this time the deleted product will not show up
+This will cause the component to re-render and this time the deleted product will not show up
     ```javascript
     const destroy = (productId) => {
       deleteProduct(productId, user._id, token).then((data) => {